Get Started with Teleport | Teleport

 -

-After you select Ubuntu 14.04+ as the resource type, the Web UI prompts you for your multi-factor authentication device, then displays a script to install and configure the Teleport SSH Service.
+After you select the resource type, the Web UI prompts you for your multi-factor authentication device, then displays a script to install and configure the Teleport SSH Service.
 For example:

 -